 Prospective students are encouraged to visit Villanova University and the Fitzpatrick College of Nursing.
 Villanova University is easily accessible.
 You will find transportation information and a map on the University site and may take a virtual tour of the University.
 Visit our admissions web site to schedule an on-campus tour.
 Prospective students are welcome to attend the University's Graduate and Part-Time Studies Open House held each spring and fall.

-The current tuition cost for the Second Degree Accelerated BSN (BSNExpress) class for 2021 is $48,500.
+The current tuition cost for the Second Degree Accelerated BSN (14-month BSNExpress) for 2022 is $49,800.
 This cost is for the entire 14 months.
 In addition to tuition and living expenses, other expenses you may anticipate include books; transportation to clinical sites; parking; uniforms; physical examination and required immunizations; background checks for agency compliance; stethoscope, protective mouthpieces and eye shields; CPR certification; and standardized tests at the completion of major courses in preparation for the national licensure examination.

 While students in this track are not eligible for Villanova University scholarships (they are for first degree students only), there are other financing options available.
 If you are interested in pursuing additional assistance to finance your education, you will need to work with the University Office of Financial Assistance.
 Students interested in pursuing federal financial assistance while enrolled in the program can apply for the Federal Stafford Loan, Federal Perkins Loan, and the Nursing Student Loan program by submitting the Villanova University Second Degree Accelerated BSN (BSNExpress) Institutional Financial Aid Application, the appropriate year’s Free Application for Federal Student Aid (FAFSA), and signed copies of the previous year’s U.S. Income Tax Returns and W-2 forms.